 Learning to Receive Instead of Control

 Christian faith is not primarily the art of controlling outcomes.
-It is the art of receiving a gift — and allowing that gift to transform us.
+It is the art of looking beyond our woundedness and setting aside our cynicism so we can open ourselves to receive a gift — and allow that gift to transform us.

 Many of us would rather “do for God” than “receive from God.”
 Doing feels strong.
 Receiving feels vulnerable.
 Doing can be measured.
 Receiving cannot.